muditrustagi/Kipper/README.md

 --------------------------------------
 Prerequisites
 --------------------------------------
-Python Programming
+Python 3.7
-Tkinter GUI
+Tkinter GUI Library
 Lang Detect Library

 --------------------------------------
-PRO
+Pros
 --------------------------------------
 * Easy to use UI
 * Complete Tool to detect and delete files
 * Free and Open Source
 * Great customization
-* Honestly, I dont know even know of any similiar complete package
+* Honestly, I dont know even know of anything similiar available

 --------------------------------------
-CON (TO BE SOLVED IN VERSION_2)
+Cons (To be resovolved in version 2)
 --------------------------------------
-* Quite Slow when run on a system scale
 * No Dark Mode
-* Automatic run on system startup missing
+* Missing automatic run on system startup
+* Quite Slow when run on a complete system scale

 --------------------------------------
 Contributing
 --------------------------------------
 Please contribute freely.
+Enjoy.